-Praxis (meaning “doing” or “activity”) surrounds work/deeds, and encompasses the particular focus on the correct practice of rituals, and can even extend to an entire lifestyle.
+Praxis (meaning “doing” or “activity”) surrounds work/deeds and entails the correct conduct with regards to actions of tradition and the continuance or integrity thereof, of ritual, and other enactments of religious practice.
+It not only implies the correct observance of rituals, but can even extend to an entire lifestyle.
 Ritual animates belief, and it is through praxis that the teachings and methods of one’s beliefs (doxa) are brought into their everyday life, where they are not simply memorized, but integrated and lived in accordance to.

 It’s important to note that the soul doesn’t attain any pathos from its embodiment.
-Instead, we gain spiritual gnosis from the soul itself, through an awareness of the essential self and our place within the cosmos.
-It is with this understanding of our true nature that we vertically align with the One and fully participate in the World Soul, effectively achieving henosis.
+Instead, we gain spiritual gnosis from the soul itself, through an awareness of the essential self and our place within the cosmos (Shaw 2014, 113).
+It is with this understanding of our true nature that we vertically align with the One and attain henosis, or liberation, where one has found salvation and is fully participate in the World Soul.

 It’s important to note that gnosis isn’t a single experience, but is rather a continuum which stretches from the natural cosmos to the One itself.
-It’s both acquired and given, in that while through praxis one makes real changes to themselves to become more like the divine, it is simultaneous that the divine is an active participant in the receiving of gnosis.
+It’s both acquired and given, in that while through praxis one makes real changes to themselves to become more like the divine, it is simultaneous that the divine is an active participant in the receiving of gnosis (Theourgia.org Catechism, 82).
 One can attain gnosis of multiple different things, beings and of the various realms.
-A purified Theurgic Sage will intuitively know proper moral activity through gnosis.
+A purified Theurgic Sage will intuitively know proper moral activity through gnosis (Theourgia.org Catechism, 93).

 Aristotle.
 A New Aristotle reader.
 Translated by John Lloyd Ackrill.
 Oxford: Princeton University Press, 1988.